State estimation of marine vessels affected by waves by unmanned aerial vehicles: WAVE DYNAMICS IN USV MODEL

 \subsection{State estimator}

-The \ac{UKF} \cite{Julier1997728} with the novel nonlinear \ac{USV} model \refeq{eq:general_nonlinear_usv_model} was selected as a state estimator.
+The \ac{UKF} \citep{Julier1997728} with the novel nonlinear \ac{USV} model \refeq{eq:general_nonlinear_usv_model} was selected as a state estimator.
 The main advantage of this filter is that no linearization step is required.
-The filter uses a nonlinear model of system dynamics, as well as nonlinear models of sensors, and consists of two steps: \begin{itemize} \item \textit{prediction step} --- propagate the current state and its covariance through a model of the system, \item \textit{correction step} --- use obtained measurement to update the current state and its covariance. \end{itemize} Moreover, the proposed novel estimation approach repeatedly applies the prediction step of the \ac{UKF} to compute the desired number of predictions representing the future \ac{USV} states.
+The filter uses a nonlinear model of system dynamics, as well as nonlinear models of sensors, and consists of two steps: \begin{itemize} \item \textit{prediction step} --- propagate the current state and its covariance through a model of the system, \item \textit{correction step} --- use obtained measurement to update the current state and its covariance. \end{itemize}

+The parameters of the Kalman filter are the covariance matrices for the system and sensors, corresponding to the process noise of the model and the measurement noise from the sensors.
+The covariance matrix of the process noise is estimated using simulation data by measuring deviations between predicted states and ground-truth states over time and computing their covariance.
+The sensors' covariance matrices are estimated by collecting data from the sensors and calculating the variance of repeated measurements.
+Finally, covariance matrices need to be fine-tuned to achieve the desired performance, noise reduction, and delay suitable for our \ac{UAV} controller during landing.
+To simplify the fine-tuning process, we kept all covariance matrices diagonal.

+The proposed novel estimation approach repeatedly applies the prediction step of the \ac{UKF} to compute the desired number of predictions representing the future \ac{USV} states.
 Firstly, the novel nonlinear mathematical \ac{USV} model $\vec{f}_{usv}$ defined in \refeq{eq:general_nonlinear_usv_model} is discretized using Runge-Kutta method of the fourth order

 where $k_t$ is a discrete time step.
 The first predicted state $\vec{\hat{x}}_{usv}(0)$ and its covariance matrix $\vec{\hat{P}}_{usv}(0)$ are initialized by the latest estimated state $\vec{x}_{usv}(t_{cur})$ in time $t_{cur}$ and its covariance matrix $\vec{P}_{usv}(t_{cur})$ in $t_{cur}$